Kevinovitz/TryHackMe_Writeups/windowsfundamentals1/windowsfundamentals.md

 ### Windows Editions

+1. What encryption can you enable on Pro that you can't enable in Home?

+   ><details><summary>Click for answer</summary></details>

 ### The Desktop (GUI)

+1. Which selection will hide/disable the Search box?

+2. Which selection will hide/disable the Task View button?

+3. Besides Clock and Network, what other icon is visible in the Notification Area?

 ### The File System

+1. What is the meaning of NTFS?

 ### The Windows\System32 Folders

+1. What is the system variable for the Windows folder?

 ### User Accounts, Profiles, and Permissions

+1. What is the name of the other user account?

+2. What groups is this user a member of?

+3. What built-in account is for guest access to the computer?

+4. What is the account status?

 ### User Account Control

 ### Settings and the Control Panel

 ### Task Manager